Gazette July 2005

 This raises an interesting prospect.
 As defined by the US National Cholesterol Education Program Adult Treatment Panel III guidelines an HDL (HDL-C) level of 60 mg/dL (1.55 mmol/L) or greater has cardioprotective effects while the multi-center statin trials demonstrated that for coronary disease patients a level of LDL below 70 mg/dL (1.81 mmol/L) had reversal of atherosclerosis effects and therefore patients at severe cardiac risk are advised to bring their LDL below that level.
 Since further studies will unfold in the years to come defining preferable ranges and limits for maximal cardioprotection, it raises bold options for a healthy individual seeking optimal healthy longevity.

-This web page is one of a number of ErinPharm web pages designed by me as a synopsis of topics that interest me as well as being a quick reference page for my newsletter subscribers and myself.
+This web page is one of a number of ErinPharm web pages designed by me as a synopsis of topics that interest me.
 I have no affiliation of any kind to any pharmaceutical company or medical group.
 The opinions expressed are my own.
 I welcome communication and debate.
 I am an optimist.
 I look forward to the future with wonder.

 John L. Fahey johnfahey@tds.net